ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 The step that rolled so light and gay,
 The heart’s blythe tone?
 The strength is gone, the step is slow,
 And joy grows weariness and wo,
-When age comes on
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/iiif/sim_pittsburgh-recorder_1825-11-29_4_199&#0036;3/pct:1.347584,16.062728,27.555762,80.709501/,600/0/default.jpg"/>
 </td>